Molmed/hercules/README.md

 *NOTE:* This this project is under heavy development and anything can change without previous notice (and a lot of the functionality is not in place yet).

 *Quick start:*
-This was way to much text!
+This was way too much text!
 How do I install Hercules (on a Redhat based system)?

     # Make sure you have Java 7 and sbt installed
     git clone https://github.com/Molmed/hercules.git &&\
+    cd hercules &&\
     sbt rpm:packageBin &&\
     sudo yum install target/rpm/RPMS/noarch/hercules-*.noarch.rpm
     # Read the section on configuration to get a proper setup of your roles!